openstax/webview/README.md

   * Note: You can also host the development version at `site/index.html` (no build required)
   * Note: Unresolveable URIs should also load `dist/index.html` or `site/index.html`

+#### Download production version

+An optimized version of the site not requiring any build tools is maintained in the `gh-pages` [branch](https://github.com/Connexions/webview/tree/gh-pages).
+It can also be previewed at http://connexions.github.io/webview/.

 ### Directory Layout

 * `site/`                       Development version of the site